Story: Anti-racism and Treaty of Waitangi activism

 Racism in sport

-Rugby is the national game of both New Zealand and South Africa.
+Rugby is the national game of both New Zealand and white South Africa.
 Teams in South Africa were selected on the basis of race – the country had an apartheid system which segregated races.

 When South Africa’s Springbok team toured New Zealand in 1921 they played an all-Māori team.
 People in South Africa were angry.
-When the All Blacks toured South Africa in 1928 all Māori players were excluded, even outstanding All Black George Nepia.
+When the All Blacks toured South Africa in 1928 all Māori players were excluded, even outstanding All Black George Nēpia.

 Many Pākehā New Zealanders believed New Zealand had ideal race relations.
-But discrimination against Māori was widespread.
+But discrimination against Māori, Chinese and other Asian immigrants was widespread.

-The Citizen’s Association for Racial Equality (CARE) began in 1964.
-They protested about an all-white All Black tour planned for 1967, and also opposed the confiscation of Māori land.
+The Citizens Association for Racial Equality (CARE) began in 1964.
+This mainly Pākehā organisation protested about an all-white All Black tour to South Africa planned for 1967, and also opposed the confiscation of Māori land.

 Māori set up their own human rights groups.
 Ngā Tamatoa campaigned about Māori land, Māori language and breaches of the Treaty of Waitangi.
-In 1975 there was a big march (hīkoi) to protest the loss of Māori land.
+In 1975 there was a big march (hīkoi) to protest against the loss of Māori land.

 Police dawn raids on the homes of Pacific Islanders whose temporary work permits had expired led to protests by Ngā Tamatoa, the Polynesian Panthers, trade unions and other groups.
 People highlighted racism in the police, the court system and in government institutions.